hsandid/SmartIrrigationSystem/docs/docs/Raspberry-Pi-Information/RaspberryPi-LoRa-LoRaWAN.md

 - We intend to deploy our *Smart Irrigation Controller* on agricultural fields which may span several acres.
 Usual wireless solutions to connect to the internet like Wi-Fi and Bluetooth are not viable due to their limited range.
 - A possible wireless solution would be LoRaWAN (i.e. Long Range Radio Wide Area Network).

-## What's the difference between LoRaWAN & LoRA ?

-- **LoRa** contains only the link layer protocol, and works in the 868 and 900MHz bands
-  - LoRa offers satisfying performance if we only want to connect two nodes through P2P.
-- **LoRaWAN** includes both the link layer protocol and the network layer protocol, and works in the 868/900/433MHz bands
-  - LoRaWAN is not advised for projects which require real-time streaming, or which cannot support any type of packet delay.
-Transmission is not done in real time as there is a minimum delay for packet arrival (around 1 to 5 seconds depending on range/LoRaWAN module).
-  -  With LoRaWAN, we can deploy private LoRaWAN networks using LoRaWAN-compatible base stations and gateways.

 ## LoRaWAN Overview